MSIM Admissions FAQ

 Q: What is the most important aspect of the application materials?

-Q: Is my selection of the Early-Career vs. Early-Career Accelerated degree option binding?
+Q: Is my selection of the Early-Career vs. Early-Career Accelerated vs. Mid-Career degree option binding?

 A: Yes.
 Students should carefully consider which degree option is right for them prior to applying.
-After starting the program, students may request a switch to the alternate option.
-However, these types of switches will be rarely granted, especially for those wanting to opt in to the Accelerated track due to its faster pace.
-Mid-Career applicants should indicate their intended degree plan, but their choice is not binding.
+After starting the program, students may request a switch to an alternate option.
+However, these types of switches will be rarely granted, especially for Early-Career students wanting to opt in to the Accelerated track due to its shorter time to degree.

 Q: After my application is submitted, can I edit my application materials?

-A: No. After you submit your application, you are not able to edit your personal statement, statement of purpose, resume, supplemental question responses or extenuating circumstances.
-Recommendations and test scores (if applicable) will still be accepted up to two days after the application deadline.
+A: No. After you submit your application, you are not able to edit your statement of purpose, resume, supplemental question responses or extenuating circumstances.
+Recommendations and English proficiency scores (if applicable) will still be accepted up to two days after the application deadline.

 Q: Which transcripts do I need to submit with my application?